High antioxidant food list in India one should know for a healthy and long life. These foods are easy to eat and have health benefits.

 11. Red Grapes –

-Red grape skin, along with their seeds, is a good source of powerful phytochemical antioxidant Resveratrol.
+Red grape skin, along with its seeds, is a good source of powerful phytochemical antioxidant Resveratrol.
 It is a powerful antioxidant known to reduce inflammation and increase immunity.

 Red grapes are also known to be a potent antifungal.
 Some other flavonoids like Myricetin and Quercetin are also found in grapes along with vitamin A, C, magnesium and selenium, all-powerful antioxidants.